top of page

 THE SWEDISH COAST

 An hour later, I set out for the shore.
 The winding trail through the pine grove at the end of the road had fallen out of use, but I searched between the trunks for the old opening and walked stooping under the branches.
-A few minutes later I burst back into the luminous light of the northern summer and stopped at the edge of the trees.
-Young birches and rowans nestled amid the shoulders of the pines and scattered heathers dappled dips of sand.
-Beyond, a swath of knee-high grasses reached toward a cordon of wild roses and reeds that bounded the small bay with its two rocky islands, jumble of boulders, and gently rippling waters.
+A few minutes later I burst back into the luminous light of the northern summer and stopped on the upper shore.
+Young birches and rowans nestled under the shoulders of the pines and scattered heathers and pillows of reindeer lichen dappled nearby dips of sand.
+Beyond, a swath of knee-high grasses dotted with daisies, yarrows, and harebells reached toward a cordon of wild roses and reeds and a small sandy beach at the edge of a bay with two rocky islands and jumbles of boulders.
 The shore looked exactly as I suddenly knew it always had, though I suspect a photograph would have shown that the reeds and wild roses had grown more plentiful than before.
 I slipped it on like an old sweater and couldn’t remember the last time any place had felt as compelling and clear.

 ✧